 What to do:

-Just melt the shea, cocoa and beeswax together.
+Just melt the shea, cocoa and beeswax together over a bain marie.
 Once it is starting to cool, stirring thoroughly, mix in the oil and the mineral powder, stir continuously until it is totally mixed.
 Pour into a sterilised small glass jar and cool in the fridge.

 Apply with your clean fingers, blending in as much as you need.
 You would use this instead of moisturiser/serum in the morning, not as well as, or your face might be a bit slidey.
 This recipe suits my skin, which is really dry, you can easily adjust it if you need to alter the consistency.